desec-io/desec-stack/docs/dns/rrsets.rst

 All DNS information is composed of so-called *Resource Record Sets* (*RRsets*).
 An RRset is the set of all Resource Records of a given record type for a given name.
-For example, the name ``example.com`` may have an RRset of type ``A``, denoting the set of IPv4 addresses associatd with this name.
+For example, the name ``example.com`` may have an RRset of type ``A``, denoting the set of IPv4 addresses associated with this name.
 In the traditional Bind zone file format, the RRset would be written as::